 - Look online for wholesalers.
 Nice wrapping paper can be quite expensive for a small quantity.
 You’ll earn more if your supplies cost less.

-Tape, scissors, ribbons, bows, and name cards
+Tape, scissors, ribbons, bows, and gift tags

 Stick to the basics.
 Instead of carrying every color of ribbon and bow, stick to neutral colors or colors that complement many of your styles of wrapping paper.